 The evolving challenges in human resources yield tremendous opportunities to those with the right training and credentials.
 Professionals who have earned industry-recognized certification are positioned for the greatest success, according to the U.S. Department of Labor.
 “Certified-HR professionals present a hiring advantage to both employers and employees,” said Mary E. Power, executive director of the HR Certification Institute.
 She continues, “An employee who has committed to achieving and maintaining certification tends to be more self-motivated and up-to-date on forward-thinking HR practices.
 Certification is an indicator that he or she will be a strong performer.”
 You can see why HR certification matters as much to the employer as it does to the employee.

 To be an effective HR leader, you need to not only understand complex concepts such as strategic management, workforce planning, human resource development, and organizational management, but you also need practical skills to implement these concepts.
 Villanova University’s online Master Certificate in Human Resource Management program is an ideal way to gain critical skills and prepare for PHR/SPHR certification from the HRCI, an affiliate of the Society for Human Resource Management (SHRM®).
 Because the program is 100% online, you will experience unmatched convenience as you learn from world-renowned HR experts from Villanova University.

 Villanova University’s online program prepares HR professionals to take either the Professional in Human Resources (PHR) or the Senior Professional in Human Resources (SPHR) exam.
-This dynamic program includes access for 18 months to the SHRM Learning System, with practical exams and valuable study materials (a $800 value).
+This dynamic program includes one-year access to the SHRM Learning System, with practical exams and valuable study materials (a $700 value).
 The 12-week HR Management course contains the latest content including: